AlcoTerra/AlcoTerra/UbuntuCreateNodeJsNVM_Manual.md

-#Install NodeJs
+#Install NodeJs Manually
-sudo apt-get install nodejs -y
+#sudo apt-get install nodejs -y

+#Automate the nvm install
+nvm install $nvm-version

 This is a simple script

-# CreateNodeJs.md

-#UbuntuOnly

 #Auto inject and launch script